-When this option is activated it allows to import an area which the user can define, through the four activated fields (Xmin, Ymin, Xmax and Ymax).
+When this option is activated, it allows to import an area which the user can define, through the four activated fields (Xmin, Ymin, Xmax and Ymax).

-Data from DXF file
+Data from DXF file (multiple files import option)

 DXF (Drawing eXchange Format) was developed by Autodesk for data exchange between different CAD programs.